 Capturing “The Why.”

 Every leader needs to know how to give the ‘one minute change speech’.
 The number one reason leaders fail to implement change is that employees don’t have enough urgency to move through the problems of change.
-In other words, people do not have a good enough answer… Read the full article >
+In other words, people do not have a good enough answer to… Read the full article >

 It is a little known fact that the best wine grapes grow in the worst, most inhospitable soil conditions.